Madeleine Lartessuti

-Madeleine Lartessuti (1478–1543), also known as Magdeleine Lartessuti or Madeleine Lartessuti de Medicis, was a French shipper and banker.
-In Marseilles, she became one of the most well known female maritime traders of her time.
+Madeleine Lartessuti (1478–1543), also known as Magdeleine Lartessuti or Madeleine Lartessuti de Medicis, was a French shipper and banker in Marseille who became one of the best-known female maritime traders of her time.

+Biography

-Her father was the lawyer Pons Lartessuti, of Avignon, France, and her mother was Thore de Medicis (d.1490).
-She was married 31 January 1492 at about the age of twelve to a French aristocrat Joachim de Sade.
+Her father was the lawyer Pons Lartessuti of Avignon, France, and her mother was Thore de Medicis (d.
+1490).
+She was married on 31 January 1492, at about the age of twelve, to a French aristocrat, Joachim de Sade.

-In 1502, she left her husband in Avignon and settled in Marseilles, where she engaged in sea maritime trade with North Africa, Italy, and Egypt.
-She was also involved in finance and became a nationally powerful banker of the king.
+In 1502, she left her husband in Avignon and settled in Marseille, where she engaged in sea maritime trade with North Africa, Italy, and Egypt.
+She was also involved in finance and became a nationally powerful banker for the king.
 She financed ships for King Francis I of France, and provided loans and supplies for Bertrand d'Ornesan, Baron de Saint-Blancart, Vice Admiral of the East Mediterranean Fleet, who was reportedly also her lover.
-On 19 March 1539 d'Ornesan died.
+On 19 March 1539, d'Ornesan died.

-Lartessuti also provided a ship of her own to the Royal Navy.
+Lartessuti provided a ship of her own to the Royal Navy.

 After the death of her estranged spouse in 1540, she negotiated the help of the Pope to recover her dowry.